duarte-alex/FDM-CHALLENGE/README.md

 ### Locally (Alternative Setup)

-Here I detail the local set up using uv.
+Here I detail the local setup using uv.
 This could also be done alternatively with python virtual environments.
 The file ```requirements.txt``` was left in this repository to allow the user to reproduce the results locally (and without uv).

 #### Install uv (if not already installed)
 ```bash